bachmeil/quickblog-ds/README.md

 onepost foo
 ```

-That recreates foo.html and nothing else.
+That rebuilds foo.html and nothing else.

 All that needs to be done to make the pages publicly available is copy
 the html files to the web server.
 If using Github, Bitbucket, or Gitlab
 pages, copying them to the correct directory and pushing is all that is
 needed.
-I rely mostly on Fossil, so it's a simple call to Fossil commit
+I rely mostly on Fossil, so I do a Fossil commit and the new
-and the new pages are available.
+pages are automatically available.

-These are small, easy to read files.
-You can customize anything easily.
-You're never required to stick with any decision I've made in order to
-use quickblog.